 “Yes it’s different,” says Renner, downing his coffee and shifting slightly back into cowboy mode.
 “But is it different because of what’s happening in Hollywood, or is it different because I’m different?
 There are a lot of reasons it feels different.

+Suddenly, Renner chokes up and turns away — before gathering himself with a long breath and continuing.
 “I got word, while we were shooting today, of something that happened to my goddaughter.
 It’s just come out in the press.
-And now, more than ever, I feel as though I have a duty to speak about this film, to shed light on these atrocities.
+And now, more than ever, I feel as though I have a duty to speak, to shed light on these atrocities.
 You wrong someone now, you mess with a woman, and I’m going to be in your face.
 Probably not even in your face, I’ll be behind you, choking you out.
 I’m going to have a big problem with you.

 “At the end of the day,” Renner reasons, standing up and stretching out, “this movie, that we’ve managed to take back from Weinstein, is just a story made up in Hollywood.
 But, at the same time, there’s never been something so real.”

 And, with that sign off, Hollywood’s last hero scoops up his phone and strolls calmly off past the saloon — looking less and less like a cowboy with every step.
 Because even here, on the set of old-school shoot-‘em-ups, he’s not afraid to talk feelings.
 He’s undeniably strong, but never one to stay silent.
 And, although he can channel the reserved charm and cowboy cool of Clint Eastwood, he’s a far cry from the Dollars Trilogy.
 This man has a name — and it’s Jeremy Renner.